-I thought I understood what using a good whisk felt like, but the first time I used GIR’s ultimate whisk it was like I had finally solved whatever equations are floating around that woman’s head in this gif.
+I thought I understood what using a good whisk felt like, but the first time I used GIR's ultimate whisk it was like I had finally solved whatever equations are floating around that woman's head in that one gif.

 GIR's whisks are well balanced and ergonomically designed, too, which means you don't have to worry wrist fatigue or about a heavy handle tipping the whisk out of your bowl, flinging mess everywhere.